writing

 These two related but systematically different phenomena provide unique insights into how Deep Neural Networks (DNNs) learn differently from Humans.

-1. Over-confidence - Our intuitive understanding of confidence in the problem is misaligned compared to a DNN prediction of a class.
-A human is likely to give an out-of-sample input a low predictive accuracy because of the awareness that this input is unlike anything it has seen before.
-The model meanwhile is unable to detect that its frame of reference is incoherent, and hence will not mark the answer as probably wrong.
+Over-confidence - Our intuitive understanding of confidence differs from a DNN’s class predictions.
+A human would give an out-of-sample input low confidence, aware that this input differs from training data.
+The model cannot detect that its frame of reference is incoherent, so it won’t flag the answer as uncertain.

-2. Discriminatory Narrow-sightedness - Humans make many high-level inferences, in part because we discard much of the input to our visual system.
-Even on the most basic level, 3 times per second we go blind from Saccades and we don’t even notice.
-Instead, we fill in much of the blanks from memory.
+Discriminatory Narrow-sightedness - Humans make high-level inferences, partly because we discard much of our visual input.
+Three times per second we go blind from Saccades and don’t notice — we fill in the blanks from memory.

-1. Meanwhile, Deep Neural Nets use no such tricks.
-They dredge through the data looking for any possible pattern.
-Anything with discriminatory power is fair game; even if the feature learned is utterly inhuman (i.e. not a feature we’d intended for the model to learn).
-These non-robust features are highly predictive.
-Yet brittle when considered in the context of the broader task of object recognition (as opposed to the dataset-localized task).
+- Deep Neural Nets use no such tricks.
+They dredge through data seeking any pattern with discriminatory power — even features utterly inhuman and unintended.
+These non-robust features predict well but prove brittle for broader object recognition (as opposed to dataset-localized tasks).

-3. Intentionality Failure - In my view, however, these examples are not a failing of our model.
-Instead, it is a challenge of intention.
-We trained the classification model with the intention to learn the tricks we use (“pandas have white and black fur”) without any prior within the model to enforce that restriction.
-However, I don’t think the right approach would be to enforce such a restriction - we might get more human-interpretable models, but we’d lose several valuable robust, and perhaps inhuman features alongside.
+Intentionality Failure - These examples aren’t model failures.
+They’re challenges of intention.
+We trained the model to learn the tricks we use (“pandas have white and black fur”) without any prior to enforce that restriction.
+Enforcing such a restriction isn’t the answer — we’d get more human-interpretable models but lose valuable, perhaps inhuman, features.

 Photo by Richard Brutyo, first result on Unsplash ‘dog’